SyedHashirA/GasGuard/README.md

 if (gasValue <= (baselineValue + sensitivityMargin / 2)) deactivateAlarm();
 ```

-The buzzer silences, servo returns to 0°, LED turns off.
+The buzzer silences, LED turns off.
 No user intervention needed.

 **📷 *[Placeholder: Video/GIF of buzzer + servo alarm in action]***